Explained: What is Fortnite Battle Royale?

 Why Do Children Like it?

 The games colourful animations and the graphics will appeal to younger users.
 Epic Games quite cleverly tease gamers with new updates, new offers and new ways to play.
 Fortnite will soon be released on mobile devices.
-Users can unlock new items for free by continuing to play the game free of charge.
+Users can unlock new items for free by continuing to play the game free of charge, and vc.

 There is also a degree of fun to the game with Christmas and dinosaur costumes available for purchase.
 Avatars can also do dance moves, using the ‘Emote‘ feature, these can be activated during the game which can be quite amusing.
 Many of these dances are inspired by popular culture, enabling gamers to enjoy them both in the game or in the schoolyard.

 There is a social element to the game, users can play in groups or two or more and chat to each other on headsets or text chat during the game.
 Fortnite has become the most viewed game in history on YouTube.
 There are a number of popular social media influencers or YouTube personalities who also play the game and provide tutorials on how to achieve a higher score.

 - The biggest concern for parents of children accessing this game is screen time.
 Due to the immersive nature of the game, some children will find it difficult to stop playing.
 Games can be over in seconds or, if the user is achieving a high level then it can seem imperative to continue playing.

 - The PGEI rating is 12+ but age is not requested when creating an account.